 Our important cooperation to bolster good governance, cultivate economic opportunity and international trade, and promote regional security speaks to the enduring partnership between the United States and Ghana.

 As the Ghanian nation celebrates its Independence Day, we look forward to advancing shared priorities in the spirit of continued collaboration.

-On our weekly public conference calls we explore how in 2020 this will come about, based on the African Diaspora Directorate recognizing that becoming Americans did not create economic opportunity, rather the laws and policy decisions passed by local, state, and federal governments actually promoted the discriminatory patterns that continue to this year in the practice of institutionalized racism on Americans of African Descent.
+On our weekly public conference calls we explore how in 2020 this will come about, based on the African Diaspora Directorate recognizing that becoming Americans did not create economic opportunity for Africans, rather the laws and policy decisions passed by local, state, and federal governments actually promoted the discriminatory patterns that continue to this year in the practice of institutionalized racism on Americans of African Descent.
 We go over our actions every Saturday at noon EST for up to 2 hours.
 Agendas are posted here.

 The African Diaspora – 300M strong with a Global Gross Domestic Product (GDP) of over $2T USD; $1.25T in USA.

 In a world characterized by increasing mobility and interconnectedness, the People of the African diasporas have assumed a new importance in the African Union, the United Nations and the United States of America.
 The African Diaspora may be divided into two categories:

 (i) people of African heritage who “involuntarily” migrated to North America, Europe, the Caribbean, Brazil, Latin America, Arab Lands, Oceania, etc.; and,